Mark Price, Baron Price: Career

 He started his career at the John Lewis Partnership as a graduate trainee in 1982, before progressing to become John Lewis store manager in High Wycombe and Cheadle.
 In 2005, he joined the John Lewis Partnership Board taking on responsibility for strategy as Development Director.
 In April 2007, the then Managing Director Steven Esom left the Partnership, and Price was appointed as his replacement.
 At the time Waitrose had 183 stores, and within six years this number had increased to 300.

 In 2013 it was announced that in addition to his position at Waitrose he would become Deputy Chairman of the John Lewis Partnership, replacing David Barclay who had held the position since 2006.

 In October 2015 Price announced he was to leave the John Lewis Partnership in April 2016 after 10 years fulfilling the role of Managing Director of Waitrose.
-Suggestions have been made saying that Mark may apply for the chairman position of Channel 4.
+Suggestions had been made saying that Mark may apply for the chairman position of Channel 4.

 In February 2016 it was announced that Price would become the new Minister of State for Trade, after the resignation of Lord Maude of Horsham, and that he would be made a life peer.
 On 29 February, he was created Lord Price, of Sturminster Newton in the County of Dorset.
 He left the Government in September 2017.